 A. If there is surplus money in the account after you have paid for all of your care services and other associated costs, we will recover the money from time to time from your pre-paid card.

 Q Can't I just buy extra services with the money?

-A. Your Direct Payment has been calculated to cover the cost of the services detailed in your care plan.
+A. Your direct payment has been calculated to cover the cost of the assessed services detailed in your Care Plan.
 If the hours no longer meet your needs it is important that your Care Manager is informed so that your circumstances can be properly reassessed.
 If you buy extra services without their knowledge, they will not be aware of your current needs.

 Merton Civic Centre